 5. Next eJuku session

 The Spring 2021 eJuku session was completed in early June.
-No specific date has been set for the next session, although the program has been held in spring for many years.
-Once a date is finalized, an announcement will be posted on the JAT Website.
+The next session is taking place in April and May 2022.
+An announcement is posted on the JAT Website when the details are set.
 The application window may be quite short, so keep checking the JAT Website for news and other information if you are interested in participating in an upcoming eJuku.

 Eligibility requirements for participation in the J-to-E eJuku session are:

-1. JAT membership (non-members required to join JAT if selected to participate)
+1. JAT membership (non-members are required to join JAT if selected to participate)

-2. Native or near-native English proficiency (eJuku for polishing already flawless English)
+2. Native or near-native English proficiency (eJuku requires already superb English)

-3. Ideally no more than a couple years' experience as a professional translator
+3. Ideally no more than a couple of years' experience as a professional translator

-4. High motivation to learn and committed to participating actively in the videoconferences and daily forum discussions
+4. High motivation to learn and a commitment to participate actively in the videoconferences and written discussions